 A Breathtaking Vignette of 2020 Wedding Trends

-This shoot is everything I envision the perfect Provencal wedding to be.
+This vignette is everything I envision the perfect Provencal wedding to be.

-Set in the inspiring grounds of Almost Orange with its magnificent country villa, lush orange orchards and the stunning and contrasting background of olive farms and rolling hills, this shoot oozes Provence.
+Set in the inspiring grounds of Almost Orange with its magnificent country villa, lush orange orchards and the stunning and contrasting background of olive farms and rolling hills, this styled intimate celebration oozes Provence.
 We wanted to capture the tranquil essence of such a beautiful area and its captivating scenery.

 Our theme was natural and luxuriant, coupled with an abundance of tiny, multi-sensory details that, when combined together, created a feeling of understated luxe and a touch of magic.
 We let the flowers take the lead and worked with what was available and in season – a soft yet sophisticated palette of figs, berry and cassis – a deep rich shade that emanates elegance and glamour, and is reminiscent of royalty and all that is luxurious and opulent.
 These tones complimented the exterior décor and surrounding landscape beautifully.

 The Botanicus dress, designed by Elli-Nicole, was inspired by the natural landscape which we felt was perfect for this romantic shoot and venue.
 Elli-Nicole says,

 “The dress is a mermaid silhouette that artfully combines two different types of laces which gives an organic foliage effect.
 The base is a deep oyster, which displays the lace beautifully and compliments the natural surroundings.”